rsanchez-dv/Sentiment_Analysis/README.md

 * Removing Sparse features
 * Saved data frame as a pickle to be used in model training

-This stage I performed elementary data analysis where I analyze any null values, see the distribution of my ratings and review lengths.
+In this stage, I performed exploratory data analysis where I analyze any null values, see the distribution of my ratings, and review lengths.

 ### Stage 3 - Cleaning Up Data